nteract/content-guide/tldr.md

 Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

-Related resource: The Mailchimp [Voice and Tone guide](http://voiceandtone.com/).
+Related resource: The nteract [Voice and Tone guide](http://voiceandtone.com/).

 ## Writing about people

 We write and build apps with a person-first perspective.
-Being aware of the impact of your language will help make Mailchimp a better place to work and a better steward of our values in the world.
+Being aware of the impact of your language will help make nteract a better place to work and a better steward of our values in the world.

 - Don’t reference age or disability unless it’s relevant to what you’re writing.
 - Avoid gendered language and use the singular “they.”